Travel in Austria

 The Archaeological Site, the Museum, and the Roman Festival

 The archaeological site in Carnuntum is a place where the Romans come to life.
 The open-air museum is located near the village of Petronell-Carnuntum.
-In the past, there were only ruined buildings on the site, but today there are reconstructed buildings and it feels as if the city has come back to life.
+In the past, only ruined buildings stood on the site, but today reconstructed buildings make it feel as if the city has come back to life.
 You can walk through the streets of the city and learn about the lives of its inhabitants.
-Inside the reconstructed buildings, you can see furniture, kitchen design, heating systems, household items, wall paintings, and more that have been restored in the spirit of the Roman period.
+Inside the reconstructed buildings, visitors can see furniture, kitchen design, heating systems, household items, wall paintings, and more, all restored in the spirit of the Roman period.

 The most important places you can see are: the city quarter with the reconstructed houses, the ruins of the temple, the Heidentor (Heathen’s Gate) triumphal arch.